-Vulval cancer is the 20th most common cancer among females in the UK, accounting for less than 1% of all new cases of cancer in female cases (2014).[1-4]
+Vulval cancer is not among the 20 most common cancers in females in the UK, accounting for less than 1% of all new cancer cases in females (2015).[1-4]

 For vulval cancer, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.

 - Data were provided by the Office for National Statistics on request, July 2017.
 Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.

 - Data were provided by ISD Scotland on request, August 2017.
 Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.